brycewray/hugo-site/content/posts/2023/07/good-news-cloudcannon-eleventy.md

 ---
 title: "Good news about CloudCannon and Eleventy"
-description: "Barely a month after receiving a short-sighted shafting, my favorite JavaScript-based SSG and its creator wind up in good and friendly hands."
+description: "Not long after receiving a short-sighted shafting, my favorite JavaScript-based SSG and its creator wind up in good and friendly hands."
 author: Bryce Wray
 date: 2023-07-25T15:09:00-05:00
 # draft: true